NorfolkDataSci/learning-git/index.md

     Open up the conflicted file (in this case README.md)
   </li>
   <img height="150px !important;" src="./img/seeing-the-diff.png">
-  <li>You will notice wierd markings
+  <li>You will notice weird markings
   <ul style="padding-left:40px;">
     <li>The marker showing the start of the conflict
       <div class="code-div">